Constitution of the Jayhawk Audubon Society

 Section 6.
 The Corresponding Secretary shall conduct all the correspondence of the Society.

 Section 7.
 The Treasurer shall have custody of the Society's funds, shall disburse the funds as may be ordered by the Board of Directors, and shall report to the Board at their regular meetings or as requested.
 The Treasurer will prepare an annual report on the financial condition of the Society and present it to the general membership at the Annual Meeting.
-The Treasurer may serve as Chair of the Finance Committee.
 All checks and drafts of the Society shall be signed by the Treasurer or an alternate designated by the Board of Directors.

 Article V: Nominating Committee